Lauren Manganiello, MS, RD, RYT is an intuitive eating sports dietitian and certified yoga teacher

-Growing up I was not a very athletic kid.
+Growing up, I was not a very athletic kid.
 In fact, I was overweight.
-Fast forward to high school when my parents encouraged me to take up a sport.
+Fast forward to middle school when my parents encouraged me to take up a sport.
 Any sport.
 I just had to do something.
 I decided to join the tennis team.

 At first, it was “okay”.
 I didn’t love it but I continued to show up.

-As time went on, however, my mindset started to change.
+As time went on, however, my mindset started to shift.
 I began to enjoy tennis practice and even took up running (several years later I would run my first half marathon).

 It All Started When…

-Following graduation she completed a fellowship in oncology nutrition and joined the clinical nutrition team at NewYork-Presbyterian/Weill Cornell Medical Center, specializing in cardiovascular disease and neurology.
+Following graduation she completed a fellowship in oncology nutrition and joined the clinical nutrition team at NewYork-Presbyterian/Weill Cornell Medical Center for several years, specializing in cardiovascular disease and neurology.

-After leaving the clinical nutrition setting, Lauren began to follow her true passion as a sports and performance registered dietitian nutritionist.
-She started her own nutrition counseling private practice in Manhattan where she works with individuals one-on-one as well as teams.
+After leaving the clinical nutrition setting, Lauren began to follow her true passion as a sports performance registered dietitian nutritionist.
+She started her own nutrition counseling private practice in Manhattan where she worked with individuals one-on-one as well as teams for several years.
+She has since moved to the suburbs and continues to work with individuals virtually in both one-on-one and small group programs.

-Lauren is also an ACE certified personal trainer and fitness coach with experience working at top fitness centers in NYC.
+Lauren has been an ACE certified personal trainer (CPT) and fitness coach since 2009 with experience working in top fitness centers in NYC.
 She is a certified functional strength coach (CFSC) and also holds certifications in Pre/Post-Natal Fitness, Trigger Point Myofascial Compression Techniques, Precision Nutrition Level 1 (PN1) and Kettlebell Level 1 Athletics.

-She is an active member of The Collegiate and Professional Sports Dietitian Association (CPSDA) as well as the Sports, Cardiovascular and Wellness Nutrition (SCAN) Dietetic Practice Group.
+She is an active member of The Collegiate and Professional Sports Dietitian Association (CPSDA) as well as the Sports, Cardiovascular and Wellness Nutrition (SCAN) Dietetic Practice Group, Women’s Health Dietetic Practice Group, and The Academy of Nutrition & Dietetics (AND).
+She served as the nominating committee chair for the Greater New York Dietetic Association (GNYDA) in 2018-2019.

 Lauren works as a spokesperson with brands and companies that align with her nutrition philosophy.
 She has been featured in a variety of media publications including Shape, Women’s Health, Men’s Health, US News & World Reports, Business Insider, Men’s Journal, Reader’s Digest, Eat This Not That!, Vitamin Shoppe, The List, LUVO, My Fitness Pal, Everyday Health, Food Network, and more.

-In her spare time, Lauren loves to travel to new places, take an outdoor yoga class, and enjoy food & conversation around the dinner table with friends and family.
+In her spare time, Lauren loves to travel, surf, spend time in nature, and enjoy food & conversation around the dinner table with friends and family.

 - Academy of Nutrition & Dietetics (AND)